DataDog/dd-py-tracing-workshop/README.md

 Now that Datadog is doing the work for us at the middleware layer, lets drop out `@timing_decorator` and each `with TimingContextManager` in our `app.py` file.

 If we hit our app a few more times, we can see that datadog has begun to display some information for us.
-Let's walk through what you're seeing:
+Let's walk through what you're seeing: _segue to demo
-- Services List
-- Service Page
-- Resource Page
-- Trace View

 ## Step 7 - Services, Names, and Resources
 Datadog's tracing client configures your application to emit _Spans_ .
-A span is a chunk of computation time, an operation that you care about, that takes some amount of time in the process of serving a request
+A span is a chunk of computation time.
+It is an operation that you care about, that takes some amount of time in the process of serving a request

 Let's look at what a span consists of.
 ```
-TODO Span dump
+name flask.request
+id 7245111199352082055
+trace_id 1044159332829592407
+parent_id None
+service matchmaker
+resource ping
+type http
+start 1495094155.75
+end 1495094155.92
+duration 0.17s
+error 0
+tags
+    http.status_code: 200
 ```

-Looks cool but how useful is that by itself.
+`name` is the name of the operation being traced
+A `service` is the name of a set of processes that work together to provide a feature set.
+A `resource` is a particular query to a service.
+For web apps this is usually the route or handler function

+`id` is the unique ID of the current span
+`trace_id` is the unique ID of the request containing this span `parent_id` is the unique ID of the span that was the immediate causal predecessor of this span.

+Remember the significance of `trace_id` and `parent_id`.
+We'll need them later as we wire up tracing across service boundaries.

+## Step 8 - Nested spans
+While expressive, a Span by itself is not incredibly useful.
 Let's add some context around it.

 Our app involves multiple services.
 You'll notice our service list is a little bare.
 That's because right now, Datadog only knows about the